pablodezutter/-PHP-Intro/src/Manipulation/readme.md

 #27th of May
 trying to fix the  function,
 I have put the character i took from the string in front of the string

+##Array, associative array and objects

+1. Array: An array is a special variable, which can hold more than one value at a time, an ordered map

+2. Associative array: Associative arrays are arrays that use named keys that you assign to them.

+3. Object: An object is a data type which stores data and information on how to process that data.

+28th of May
+create an object